gkatsikas/onos/README.md

       * a set of packet processing 'blocks' each being a respective Click element.
 Each block has:
           * 'block' name
           * 'instance' name
-          * 'configArgs' string-based configuration arguments
+          * 'configArgs' string-based configuration arguments.
+Blackbox blocks might take EXEC 'blackbox exec path', ARGS 'blackbox arguments', and any random arguments in the form of KEY VALUE pairs.
           * 'configFile' file-based configuration.
 For example, an 'IPClassifier' element requires a configFile with IP classification rules encoded using Click's IPFilter/IPClassifier format.
 An example configFile for IPClassifier (or IPFilter) elements can be found [here][metron-example-ipclassifier].
       * 'graph' list where we describe the connections of the blocks.
 Graph edges are described by grouping graph vertices 'src' or 'dst' each encoded as follows:
           * 'instance' the instance name of a block